prestodb/rfcs/RFC-0003-arrow-flight-connector.md

 ```
 In the above case, the authenticator registered as `simple-user-pass` will be used to authenticate all Flight requests for that catalog.
 More authenticators can be created and registered using an interface similar to the interface for connector creation and registration in Velox.

+`FlightConnector` and `FlightDataSource` store a pointer to the `Authenticator` object to use.
+There is no need to specialize these classes for handling authentication.

-### Conenctor registration
+### Connector registration
 All concrete implementations of the presto connector will map to the same connector in prestissimo.
-For example, assume there are two concrete implementaitons of the base module in Java - `arrow-flight-ibm` and `arrow-flight-sql`.
+For example, assume there are two concrete implementations of the base module in Java - `arrow-flight-ibm` and `arrow-flight-sql`.
 In this case, `connector.name` values of `arrow-flight`, `arrow-flight-ibm`, `arrow-flight-sql` would all reference the same connector implementation in prestissimo.

 ## [Optional] Other Approaches Considered